ChimbuChinnadurai/ops-gke-gocd/README.md

 terraform plan -out="plan.out" -var-file="local.tfvars" -var="project=<gocd-project>-${random}-sb" -var="host=gocd-${random}"
 terraform apply "plan.out"
 ```
-It will take about 5-10 minutes after terraform apply is successful for the Vault instance to be accessible.
+It will take about 5-10 minutes after terraform apply is successful for the GoCD instance to be accessible.
 Ingress is doing its thing, DNS is being propagated and SSL certificates are being issued.